floooh/yakc/README.md

 - emulator core has hooks for keyboard-input, audio/video-output, load/save blocks of memory
 - Oryol as input/video/audio wrapper (https://github.com/floooh/oryol)
 - imgui (https://github.com/ocornut/imgui) as simple debugger overlay (view and edit registers, memory, asm/disasm)
-- emulate KC85/3 and KC85/4
+- emulate KC85/3 and KC85/4 (bonus: the final version also has KC85/2)
 - small and fast enough to feel good on browser and mobile

 ### Non-Goals:
-- no complete hardware emulation ('display needling', I/O ports, modules, analog cassette interface, ...)
+- no complete hardware emulation ('display needling', I/O ports, modules, analog cassette interface, ...) (bonus: modules are in, yay(
 - no emulation of the tricky serial keyboard interface

 ### Potential goals:
-- CPU/memory state recording to allow rewind/replay in debugger (that would be cool!)
+- CPU/memory state recording to allow rewind/replay in debugger (that would be cool!) (snapshotting of current state is in, but no record/replay)
 - support for other East-German 8-bitters (Z9001, Z1013, LC80)
 - Speccy, CPC, KC-compact?